mjastad/calm_workshop/lab6/ansible-example/lamp/README.md

 Ansible Playbooks.
 These playbooks were tested on CentOS 7.x so we recommend that you use CentOS Server v7 to test these modules.

+Clone this playbook repository to /etc/ansible/ on the server hsoting Ansible.

 CentOS7 reflects changes in:
 1. Network device naming scheme has changed
 2. iptables is replaced with firewalld